 Economic/social determinants and consequences of migration.

-Describe fundamental demographic changes experienced by countries during the last two centuries.
+Account for fundamental demographic processes and changes experienced by countries during the last two centuries.

-Discuss basic findings in the economic-demography literature with a focus on key demographic variables: fertility, mortality, and migration.
+Discuss basic findings in the economic-demography literature with a focus on key demographic variables like fertility, mortality, and migration.

 Constructs relevant measures of fertility, mortality, and migration using population census data and vital-statistics data.

-Analyze how basic demographic variables 1) influence economic variables, such as human capital and income; and 2) are being influenced by economic conditions, including public infrastructures (e.g., clean-water supply, sewerage infrastructure, or information provision).
+Analyze how basic demographic variables 1) influence economic variables such as human capital and income, and 2) are being influenced by economic conditions and public infrastructures e.g. clean-water supply, sewerage infrastructure, or information provision.